cloudnloud/onboarding/README.md

 Officially registered as Pvt Ltd on Jan-2015, the community runs with a motto to help cancer children from the revenue generated from the events/courses/programs organized.
 Today Cloudnloud is marching with pride in being a torch in the lives of 7000 plus cancer children survivors

 Watch Video - [About Cloudnloud Tech Community](https://www.youtube.com/watch?v=4aogkm5jIO0)

 Vision Statement
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+To grow as a strong Technical Community and connect to the Social Cause LEARN + EARN & CONTRIBUTE

 Community and it’s GOAL
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Tech Goal: A knowledge and hands on rich Technology Team and Individuals who will convert their Learning into Additional Earnings (CloudnLoud will mentor towards this)
+Social Goal: Give Back(Not to the mentorship) to the Society(Child Cancer Survivors) through NGO.
+Contribute from the community activities to NGO(Not from the Salary)

 Visibility and Advantages
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Social and Network visibility is the most needed skill in this TECH ERA.
+Being active and contributing in the Social Professional Platforms provide great reach not just in followers count but visibility to Recruiters and Companies the skills you possess.

 Blogging and Advantages
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Blogging is the best way to learn any technology and improves one’s presentation skills in this demanding global market.
+It can reach to each and every tech driven communities for reference.

 Online Streaming and Advantages
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Reach to the SKY.
+Once the right and powerful content is streamed online, the popularity and demand for the content and content creator goes beyond the usual tech community

 In person Meetup’s and Advantages
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Networking is the most powerful tool for once growth and success.
+Inperson meetup’s provide an extraordinary platform to reach the decision makers in your dream company by exhibiting your skills in the forum.

 IT Pathway
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Every GOAL needs an ROADMAP.
+IT is huge to be defined without a Roadmap and a right Mentor.
+Define your Goal, let the Mentor take you there.

 LEARN EARN and CONTRIBUTE for SOCIAL CAUSE
 =====

-XXXXXXXXXXXXXXXXXXXXXXX
+Social Goal: Give Back(Not to the mentorship) to the Society(Child Cancer Survivors) through NGO.
+Contribute from the community activities to NGO(Not from the Salary)

 **Watch Video** - [About Cloudnloud Tech Community](https://www.youtube.com/watch?v=4aogkm5jIO0)

 Cloudnloud Tech Community Stages
 =====
-- Stage 1 - make you to comfort and confident on documentation [blog,linkedin post,github...etc] & presentation on stage.
+- Stage 1 - SHARPEN YOUR AXE: Exhibit your skills with confidence by documentation skills like blogging,linkedin post,github...etc & presentation on stage.
-- Stage 2 - give presentation in technical meetup's [ slowly you become leader here ]
+- Stage 2 - SHARPEN YOUR SKILLS: Become a Technology Leader in your Skills by presenting in varies technical meetup's across globe
-- stage 3 - create courses and start revenue and share some of your wish to these children.
+- Stage 3 - CREATE THE FLOW: Monetize your skills by course creations is varies channels associated with CloudnLoud and repay to the society with best of your interest(10% to Child Cancer Survivors-NGO).
-- Stage 4 - Consulting
+- Stage 4 - Technology Consulting
-- Stage 5 - Consulting
+- Stage 5 - Solution Consulting
-- Stage 6 - Solutions
+- Stage 6 - Solutions and Mitigation Expert

 Note :